 4. Gives the Digestive System Brake

-A Juice doesn’t need to be digested, it only requires to be absorbed.
-It’s a good practice to give the digestive system a break and you can do this by having juice.
+A Juice doesn’t need to be digested; it only requires absorption.
+It’s a good practice to give the digestive system a break; you can do this by having juice.

 Reasons to Use a Blender